ansantam/2022-MT-ARD-ST3-ML-workshop/README.md

 jupyter notebook
 ```

-You are now ready to execute the workshop notebooks. 🎉
+You are now ready to execute the workshop notebooks 🎉

-**Note:** The reinforcement learning Notebook has a number of additional requirements and cannot be run on Binder.
-Please refer to the instructions in the Notebook itself for the installation.
-We do not require you to run this particular Notebook during the workshop.
+**Note:** The reinforcement learning notebook has a number of additional requirements and cannot be run on Binder.
+Please refer to the instructions in the notebook itself for the installation.

 ## Slides